Understanding the Difference Between Single-Mode and Multi-Mode Fiber in Fairfield Projects

 While the cost of the fiber cables themselves may be similar, the overall system cost differs significantly.
 Single-mode fiber systems require more expensive transceivers and components due to the precision needed for alignment and light injection.
 Conversely, multi-mode fiber systems are generally more cost-effective for shorter distances, as they utilize less expensive LEDs or VCSELs and have simpler alignment requirements.

-Applications in Fairfield Projects {#applications-fairfield}
+Applications in Fairfield Projects

 In Fairfield, the choice between single-mode and multi-mode fiber depends on the specific requirements of the project: